Neston South railway station

-Neston South railway station was a station on the single track Hooton to West Kirby branch of the Birkenhead Railway, on the Wirral Peninsula, Cheshire, England.
-The station served the town of Neston.
+Neston South was one of two railway stations that served the town of Neston, on the Wirral Peninsula, in Cheshire, England.
+It was a stop on the single tracked to branch of the Birkenhead Railway between 1866 and 1956.

-History
+Opening

-The Birkenhead Railway, owned jointly by the Great Western Railway (GWR) and London and North Western Railway (LNWR), opened a branch line from Hooton to Parkgate on 1 October 1866.
-This was to serve the colliery near Neston and the residential area and bathing resort of Parkgate.
+The Birkenhead Railway, owned jointly by the Great Western Railway (GWR) and London and North Western Railway (LNWR), opened a branch line from Hooton to on 1 October 1866; this was to serve the colliery near Neston, and the residential area and bathing resort of Parkgate.

 The railway was extended to West Kirby in 1886.